unibo-spe/spe-slides/content/12-multiplatform/_index.md

 1. Draw a platform-agnostic design for your domain entities
     + keep in mind that you can only rely on a very small std-lib / runtime
-    + keep in mind that some API may be missing in the common std-lib:
+    + keep in mind that some APIs may be missing from the common std-lib:
-        - e.g. file system API
+        - e.g. file system APIs
     + try to reason in a platform-agnostic way
         - e.g. file system makes no sense for in-browser JS
     + separate interfaces from classes